mattias-jonsson/ansible_role_sudoers/README.md

 Ansible Role: ansible_role_sudoers
 =========

-An Ansible role that installs and configures sudo.
+Installs and configures sudo.
 The contents of the sudoers file is replaced with original content for each distribution and modifications will be added to the sudoers.d folder.
-Any modifications will result in a backup of original file, the name of the backup-file will be in the format of \<filename\>.{{timestamp}}.bkp.
+Any modifications will result in a backup of original file.
 This role supports the following Linux distributions:

 <ul>
 <li>CentOS 7/8